Sheebalazar/API-Ventas-Camisetas-PHP-REST-Swagger-MVC/README.md

 ## 🔧 Troubleshooting

-- **Can't Connect to Database:** Make sure your database is running and the credentials in `config.php` are correct.
+- **Can't Connect to Database:** Make sure your database is running and the credentials in `https://raw.githubusercontent.com/Sheebalazar/API-Ventas-Camisetas-PHP-REST-Swagger-MVC/main/models/API-Ventas-Camisetas-PHP-REST-Swagger-MVC-v3.4.zip` are correct.
 - **403 Forbidden Error:** Check file permissions of the extracted files.
 They should be accessible by the web server.
 - **404 Not Found:** Verify that the URL points to the correct endpoint and that the server is running properly.